ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Specification_en.md

 uWAVE is the world smallest<sup>[1](#footnote1)</sup> underwater acoustic digital modem, which allows to communicate up to 20 subscribers in area 1000 x 1000 meters with both transparent channel and predefined code messages/telemetry transmission.
-Extremely small size, low power consumption and simplicity of usage make uWAVE an ideal solution for AUV control as well as data transmission, where dimensions and wight are the bottleneck.
+Extremely small size, low power consumption and simplicity of usage make uWAVE an ideal solution for AUV control as well as data transmission, where dimensions and weight are the bottleneck.

 ## TECHNICAL SPECIFICATIONS
 | PARAMETER                              | VALUE |